 A bit about me...

 I began practicing yoga in 2010, as a way of stretching to compliment my running.
 As my flexibility and general well being improved it soon became a bigger priority in my life.
 I’ve always been somebody that’s in a rush and have found the relaxation aspect of yoga most challenging.
-In the last couple of years I’ve been able to use yoga to work on this and am enjoying taking a calmer and more laid back approach to life.
+In the last few years I’ve been able to use yoga to work on this and am enjoying taking a calmer and more laid back approach to life.

 In the rush of the lifestyle of having young children it’s important to take time out for yourself (easier said than done)!
 Which is why my Mummy and baby class is a lovely opportunity to take time for you before you feel able to leave little one.